nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a Breach of Contract in Nebraska?

 A breach of contract occurs when a party does not fulfill contract terms or does not fulfill the terms specified in the contract.
-In a legal action for breach of contract, the non-breaching party has the burden of proof; this means that the non-breaching party must prove that there has indeed been a breach.
+In a legal action for breach of contract, the non-breaching party has the burden of proof; this means that the non-breaching party sets out to prove that there has indeed been a breach.
 According to NE Code § 25–205, the statute of limitations for legal action based on a contract breach is five (5) years in Nebraska.

 What are the Remedies for a Breach of Contract in Nebraska?